-- The name of the employee(s) whose behaviour he/she believes amounts to harassment, sexual harassment or bullying - The type of behaviour that is causing offence, together with specific examples - Dates and times when incidents of harassment, sexual harassment or bullying occurred, and where they occurred - The names of any employees who witnessed any incidents, or who themselves may have been the victims of harassment, sexual harassment or bullying by the same person - Any action that the employee has already taken to try to deal with the harassment or sexual harassment - The action or outcome sought by the employee.
+- The name of the Employee(s) whose behaviour he/she believes amounts to harassment or bullying - The type of behaviour that is causing offence, together with specific examples - Dates and times when incidents of harassment or bullying occurred, and where they occurred - The names of any Employees who witnessed any incidents, or who themselves may have been the victims of harassment or bullying by the same person - Any action that the Employee has already taken to try to deal with the harassment - The action or outcome sought by the Employee.

-As far as is possible the employee should also submit any supporting documentation that is relevant to their complaint with this written notification.
+As far as is possible the Employee should also submit any supporting documentation that is relevant to their complaint with this written notification.

 It should be noted that without the complaint being received in writing the Complaint Officer will be unable to progress the matter.
-Where it is unclear whether the employee wishes a written complaint to be addressed under the formal bullying and harassment procedure the Complaint Officer will seek to clarify this without unreasonable delay.
+Where it is unclear whether the Employee wishes a written complaint to be addressed under the formal bullying and harassment procedure the Complaint Officer will seek to clarify this without unreasonable delay.

 In most instances where a Complaint Officer was identified at the informal stage - this individual can continue to consider the complaint at the formal stage.
-The Complaint Officer should provide the employee with written confirmation of receipt of the complaint and confirmation of the action to be taken.
+The Complaint Officer should provide the Employee with written confirmation of receipt of the complaint and confirmation of the action to be taken.

-18. Formal Meeting to Consider the Complaint
+15. Formal Meeting to Consider the Complaint

-The Complaint Officer will arrange a meeting with the employee usually within 10 working days of receipt of the formal complaint.
+The Complaint Officer will arrange a meeting with the Employee usually within 10 working days of receipt of the formal complaint.

-An employee may be accompanied by a workplace colleague or Trade Union representative at this meeting.
+An Employee may be accompanied by a workplace colleague or Trade Union representative at this meeting.